 Weddings are expensive, fact.
-Apart from a house deposit, your big day is likely to be the most expensive thing you ever pay for – and the average wedding cost in the UK is rising each year.
+Apart from a house deposit, your big day is likely to be the most expensive thing you ever pay for.

 Image: Hadsham Farm Weddings